technomancy/leiningen/README.md

 **Q:** What if my project depends on jars that aren't in any repository?
-**A:** Open-source jars can be uploaded to Clojars (see "Publishing" below), though be sure to use the group-id of "org.clojars.$USERNAME" in order to avoid conflicts and to allow the original authors to claim it in the future once they get around to uploading.
+**A:** Open-source jars can be uploaded to Clojars (see "Publishing" in the tutorial), though be sure to use the group-id of "org.clojars.$USERNAME" in order to avoid conflicts and to allow the original authors to claim it in the future once they get around to uploading.
 Alternatively you can do a one-off install into your local repository in ~/.m2 with Maven for Java libs or <tt>lein install</tt> for Clojure libs.

 **Q:** What does java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V mean?
 **A:** It means you have some code that was AOT (ahead-of-time)